jiyaunran/Weight-Stationary-Systolic-Matrix-Multiplication/README.md

 ### Usage
 This project is intended for educational purposes, and as a demonstration of systolic architecture and parameterized Verilog design.

+## Future Work
+The next step will be extending this design to support 2D convolution operations, enabling the systolic array to be applied in CNN inference acceleration.